francesco-innocenti/Neuro_AI_Papers/README.md

 [What does it mean to understand a neural network?](http://arxiv.org/abs/1907.06374)

-[Principles for models of neural information processing](https://www.sciencedirect.com/science/article/pii/S1053811917306638)
+[Principles for models of neural information processing](https://www.sciencedirect.com/science/article/pii/S1053811917306638) by Kay (2018)

+This paper reviews models in cognitive neuroscience, their utility, and criteria by which to evaluate them.
+It highlights a distinction between *functional models*, which attempt to model the input-output transformations performed by a neuron or population of neurons; and *mechanistic models*, which attempt to describe the actual mechanisms responsible for those transformations.
+It goes on to argue that deep neural networks belong to the former class and that therefore we should be careful in the explanation we claim they provide as well as try to better understand them.

 [Implications of neural networks for how we think about brain function](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/implications-of-neural-networks-for-how-we-think-about-brain-function/BF0C676BD8290F6F02235C82865A0623)